 $$ f(x)≈P(x)=1+\frac{5 x}{3} - \frac{5}{3}+\frac{5 \left(x - 1\right)^{2}}{9}- \frac{5 \left(x - 1\right)^{3}}{81}+\frac{5 \left(x - 1\right)^{4}}{243} $$

-The Taylor series expansion calculator is used for finding the expansions and series of given functions.
-It functions only if you provide the following inputs.
+The Taylor series expansion calculator operates well if you provide the following inputs.

-Wikipedia: Taylor series, Definition, Example, Analytic functions, Approximation error, and convergence, List of Maclaurin series of some common functions, Calculation of Taylor series.
+Wikipedia: Taylor series, Definition, Example, Approximation error, and convergence, List of Maclaurin series of some common functions, Calculation of Taylor series.